-- Supervisors check with staff if there is any new information pertaining to their suitability to work with children, including any changes in relation to their household members.
+- Supervisors check with staff if there is any new information pertaining to their suitability to work with children.
 This only needs to be recorded on the supervision meeting record. - Where staff are on zero hours contracts or are employed as and when needed, their line manager completes the staff suitability self-declaration form quarterly, and/or at the beginning of every new period of work. - Regarding the use of agency staff/support workers/self-employed persons there is an expectation that as part of the agreement with agencies they have sought information regarding their employee's suitability to work with children.
 Line managers must review this regularly. - The position for students on placement is the same as that for agency staff